 We are looking to celebrate the international reach of e-assessment, recognising the challenges faced by organisations working outside of one's main country of operation, whilst still achieving excellence and ensuring relevant and valid assessment practices.
 Please note the key to this award for Export lies in the process of implementation and commercial aspects of the programme, rather than just about the e-assessment aspect of the project.

-We welcome testimonials in support of applications for the Export Award.
+We welcome testimonials in support of applications for the Excellence in Export Award.

-- Was the programme developed to address a clearly identified need?
+- Was the Export project developed to address a clearly identified need?
 What is this need?
 How has the need been addressed?

-- Is there is demonstrable evidence of a successful implementation strategy, including alignment with organisational goals, engagement with key stakeholders, marketing, support and evaluation?
+- Is there is demonstrable evidence of a successful implementation strategy, including alignment with organisational goals, engagement with key stakeholders, marketing, piloting, support and evaluation?
 Was it a phased implementation, if so why?